hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 If the status is **Pending**, it means that the PVC is waiting to be bound to a PersistentVolume (PV).
 To troubleshoot this, run a describe command on the PVC to get more information about its status.
 *Look for the **Message** section in the output.
-In this case, you will see a message stating that the PVC is waiting for the first consumer to be created before binding.*
+In this case, we will see a message stating that the PVC is waiting for the first consumer to be created before binding.*
 ``` bash
 hector@hector-Laptop:~/Project23$ kubectl describe pvc nginx-volume-claim
 Name:          nginx-volume-claim